Skip to main content

 The overarching goal in transforming the manufacturing environment is better overall equipment effectiveness (OEE).
 Improved OEE increases efficiency and yield, reduces or eliminates scrap, and improves quality — all of which leads to an improved return on investment (ROI) as well as a more sustainable, efficient, environmentally responsible enterprise.
 IIoT can help you accomplish all these goals.
 These five steps can get you there:

-Your foundational strategic principle should be to use data to drive decisions that improve your operations.
+Your fundamental strategic principle should be to leverage data - a powerful driver of Manufacturing 4.0 transformation to gain deeper insights for greater business agility, improved manufacturing operations and innovation.
 Begin by setting priorities based on business needs, not on technology.
 Technology is a tool, not a strategic imperative in itself.
 Identify your business objectives and develop a priority-based transformation strategy that leverages the right technology to achieve your goals — including your long-term sustainability goals.

 With so many technology options, it can be difficult to know where to start with digital transformation.
 You likely already have many systems in place, such as an enterprise resource planning (ERP) system and a manufacturing operating system (MOS).
 Rest assured that there’s no need to reinvent the wheel.
 You can achieve better efficiency and effectiveness by applying digital technology to existing systems.